About

 Lia Beltrame, LICSW, MPH, PMP

 Therapy and healing have always been at the heart of my work.
-I'm a bilingual and bicultural therapist, coach, advisor, and lifelong student of people and systems.
-My approach is active and grounded.
+I'm a bilingual and bicultural therapist, coach, advisor, and a lifelong student of people and systems.
+My approach is active, grounded, and relational.
 I care deeply about creating a space where your experience is heard, held, and honored.

-My work focuses on life transitions, anxiety, stress, and work-life balance, often with professionals and multicultural individuals navigating changes in identity, purpose, or relationships.
-I also support those exploring deeper emotional or spiritual questions, including the integration of meaningful experiences like travel, loss, or psychedelic work.
+My work focuses on life transitions, anxiety, stress, and multicultural identity, often with professionals and globally minded individuals navigating shifts in purpose, belonging, or relationships.
+I also support those exploring deeper emotional or spiritual questions, including the integration of meaningful experiences such as travel, loss, or psychedelic work.

 I’ve been doing this work for over 14 years and was trained at Boston University.
-Before starting my private practice, I spent more than a decade in leadership roles across behavioral health and public health systems.
-I’ve directed clinical programs, supervised clinical teams, improved access to care in underserved communities, and trained providers in compassionate, culturally responsive practices.
-This shaped the way I show up: attentive to individual needs while attuned to the larger systems that shape our lives.
+Before starting my private practice, I spent more than a decade in leadership and consulting roles across behavioral health and public health systems.
+I’ve directed clinical programs, supervised teams, expanded access to care in underserved communities, and trained providers in compassionate, culturally responsive practices.
+This shaped the way I show up: attentive to individual needs while attuned to the larger systems that influence our lives.

-Today, I offer online therapy to clients in Massachusetts and Florida, and coaching to clients around the world.
-Whether you are starting something new or searching for direction, I’m here to support you with presence, perspective, and care.
+Today, I offer online therapy to clients in Massachusetts and Florida, coaching to clients around the world, and collaborate with universities, nonprofits, government agencies, and community organizations.
+Whether you are beginning something new or searching for direction, I’m here to support you with presence, perspective, and care, helping you find alignment between where you are and where you want to be.

 Experience